evergreen-ci/shrub.ts/README.md

     - func: "compile and upload to s3"
 ```

-You can instead use shrub to build the above config as follows:
+You can use `shrub.ts` to build the above config:

 ```typescript
 const c = new Configuration();